Spatial preferential attachment networks: Power laws and clustering coefficients: Main results

 \subsection{Indegree distribution}

-While the indegree of a given vertex grows indefinitely with the size of the network, the \emph{mean indegree} in the graph $G_t$ converges to a limiting distribution with polynomial decay.
+While the indegree of a given vertex grows indefinitely with the size of the network, the \emph{mean indegree} in the graph $G_t$\vadjust{\goodbreak} converges to a limiting distribution with polynomial decay.
 More precisely, for $t>0$ such that $\X_t$ is nonempty, denote by $\mu_t$ the law of the indegree of a randomly (and uniformly) chosen vertex in the graph $G_t$, or \emph{empirical indegree distribution}.
+More formally, the empirical indegree distribution is the random measure on $\N\cup\{0\}$, which gives to each $k \in\N\cup\{0\}$ the weight